MicroEJ/docs/GettingStarted/gettingStartedIMX93.rst

 Environment Setup
 ^^^^^^^^^^^^^^^^^

-This chapter takes approximately one hour and will take you through the steps to build a VEE Executable and set up the evaluation kit.
+This chapter takes approximately one hour and will take you through the steps to build a VEE Executable and set up the device.

 Install the Yocto SDK
 """""""""""""""""""""